What to Expect

 First thing’s first, welcome to the Mad River Valley.
 The Valley is home to beautiful scenic views, friendly people, amazing food and libations and most importantly – awesome skiing/riding!
 This section is intended to get you to the mountain as easily as possible, help you know where to stay if you haven’t found a place already, terrain you can expect at the different peaks and chairlifts and how to find the trails that are most suitable for your ability level.

-Where is Sugarbush
+Where is Sugarbush?

-1bi.
 Sugarbush Resort is in the Mad River Valley of Northern Vermont in Warren.
 Located just thirty minutes off I-89 and only an hour from Burlington, getting to us is easy and worth the trip.

-1bii.
 Home to many winter and summer activities, the Mad River Valley is a hub for folks that love to be outdoors.
 Home to both Mad River Glen and Sugarbush, the Valley is an epicenter of cool ski-town culture.
 People come here for the wide variety of ski-based terrain and stay for the beauty of the surrounding Green Mountains, the history, the unique people and the genuinely independent-feel of all the above.
 You won’t find another place like it.

 Where to Stay

-di & ii.
 Clay Brook Hotel & Residences – Offers luxury slopeside lodging accommodations for all occasions and the easiest mountain access.

 Sugarbush Inn – Located on the Sugarbush Access Road and Mad Bus shuttle route, the Sugarbush Inn is a traditional Vermont country inn.

-Resort Condos – An array of four-bedroom condominiums and country townhomes located within the Sugarbush Resort.
+Resort Condos – An array of one to four-bedroom condominiums and country townhomes located within the Sugarbush Resort.
 Most options are along the Mad Bus shuttle route for easy access to the mountain and Lincoln Peak base area.

 For best ticket prices, book well in advance.
-However, before you hit that final Buy button – we recommend you look at all of our lessons & rentals packages to find the best deals.
+However, before you hit that final Buy button – we recommend you look at all of our lessons & rentals packages to maximize your visit to the mountain.
 When in doubt, please give us a call – we’d love to chat with you.
-When you get here, to pick up your ticket or SugarXpress Card head to the first floor of The Farmhouse or visit one of our many Pick-up Boxes (PUBs) located in the base area.
+Tickets can be picked up at one of our many Pick up Boxes (PUBs) located in the base area of both Lincoln Peak and Mt.
+Ellen.
+Just bring the confirmation number/QR code from your online purchase with you, scan it at the PUB, an RFID card will be printed and you are good to head to the lift.
+It's that simple!
 Don’t forget on future visits, you can reload those SugarXpress cards online and skip the ticket lines altogether.